corpusculejs/corpuscule/packages/form/docs/index.md

 function formAdvanced(token: Token, options?: FormDecoratorOptions): ClassDecorator;
 ```

-A decorator that makes a class declaration a 🏁 FinalForm provider with a
+Makes a class declaration a 🏁 FinalForm provider with a form instance as a
-form instance as a context value.
-The [@provider](../../context/docs/index.md#provider)
+context value.
+The [@provider](../../context/docs/index.md#provider) decorator
-decorator is used internally.
+is used internally.

 - **token**: _[Token](../../utils/docs/tokenRegistry.md#token)_ - a token issued
   by a [createFormToken](#createformtoken) function that connects all decorators